7 Kitchen Organization Hacks That Make the Most of the Storage You Have

 Bar carts and cabinets are lovely, but you can’t always spot the wines in the back—and if you can’t see it, you can’t drink it.
 Instead put vino on a rack that’s as pretty as it is functional.
 It also plays back to the idea of zones: All of your bottles will be in one place.
 A clear plastic version can even fit in your fridge for the ones you want to chill.

 Divide Up Drawers

 You likely already have a utensil organizer that separates your forks from your knives, but Tunit recommends fitting every drawer in your space with some kind of divider.
 “I use ones made for dressers and wardrobes,” she says.
-This way, you can contain everything you would file away—your tea towels, your wrapping supplies, all of it—and you prevent every drawer from becoming an accidental junk deposit.
+This way you can contain everything you would file away—your tea towels, wrapping supplies, all of it—and you prevent every drawer from becoming an accidental junk deposit.

 Unbox Your Refrigerated Goods

-Pantry staples aren’t the only thing that should be poured into new, reusable packaging—taking the items in your fridge out of their boxes and bags can also free up a ton of space.
+Pantry staples aren’t the only things that should be poured into new, reusable packaging—taking the items in your fridge out of their boxes and bags can also free up a ton of space.
 Tunit puts boxed fruit, vegetables, mushrooms, and the like into Stasher bags.
 “What’s great about them is they’re really thin, so you can stack them and they free up a lot of space,” she says.

 More stories like this: Organize Your Small Pantry and You’ll Expand Your Storage Space You’re 3 Steps Away From Your Most Organized Kitchen Cabinets Yet How to Finally Organize Your Kitchen Cabinets—For Good This Time